surifirstpin/biplus_documentation/docs/AdminPrivileges.md

  # Admin

 Bi+ is provided with many administrative settings that will allow you to customize Bi+ for your organisation.
-Using Bi+ you can manage Security connections, Users, groups, global parameters and global functions.
+Using Bi+ admin settings you can create profiles and  manage security connections, users, groups, global parameters and global functions.
 This page will show you how to get started with Bi+ Admin settings.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxMjgyMjU4NSw0NjU3NjY4MTYsLTk3ND
+eyJoaXN0b3J5IjpbODA4MTg5NzgsNDY1NzY2ODE2LC05NzQ2Nj
-Y2MDE4N119
+AxODddfQ==
 -->